Download a PDF excerpt.

 "With her debut collection Survival Skills, Jean Ryan brings to the short story what Mary Oliver does to poetry.
-Both writers enrich their work extolling the wonders, as well as warning of the dangers, found in nature; and both intimately align women with the natural world." — The Los Angeles Review
+Both writers enrich their work extolling the wonders, as well as warning of the dangers, found in nature; and both intimately align women with the natural world."

 "Ryan has a knack for details, and her language is delicate, understated.
 Her stories have a lingering, quiet power…Ryan is fascinated by how humans are altered by unexpected connections, and her keen eye for detail captures them beautifully."

 "With spot-on observations and deep compassion, Jean Ryan writes about loss and longing, grief and love, and about the human ability to go on.
 Survival Skills is, as the title suggests, about the ways that people attempt to survive in the face of the unexpected—accidents, breakups, death, tragedy.
 As her narrators tell their stories of heartbreak and loss, the natural world provides a poetic counterpoint—plants bloom and die, animals offer reminders of the world’s brutality as well as comfort and connection.
-This book will bring you closer to the things that are important in life." — Lori Ostlund, author of The Bigness of the World
+This book will bring you closer to the things that are important in life."

 "Jean Ryan's Survival Skills offers a wry look at the ways in which intimate relationships, ambitions, and desires are often foiled and skewed by the natural world.
 A greyhound who won't run, a goose who imprints on a newly divorced woman, a gossiping parrot, and even an amorous octopus—these are the creatures who intervene in the lives of Ryan's female protagonists.
 Voiced by a variety of narrators, Survival Skills demonstrates just that: the skills these women adopt as they evolve, adapt, and in many cases, simply move on."

 "Jean Ryan is a wise and witty voice in contemporary American fiction.
 The keenly observed stories in Survival Skills shine with insight, intelligence and, frequently, a most welcome portion of humor.
-This is fiction that matters." — Mary Kalfatovic, Editor, The Committee Room
+This is fiction that matters."

 "Ryan is not only a gifted wordsmith but a skilled anthropologist, creating, analyzing, and pulling apart at the cross section of each character…Ryan's writing is honest and hopeful, tinged with compassion and the sense that there is always tomorrow, no matter what today brings.
 This combination of reality and humility is few and far between in today's fiction, and it is impeccable in Survival Skills."